pythoneda-shared-iac/shared/README.md

-# shared
+# Shared

-Shared kernel for pythoneda-iac
+Shared kernel used within the PythonEDA Infrastructure-as-Code space.